-Member of the Audit Committee
+• Member of the Audit Committee

-Glen Lewis - MAICD Non-executive Director, since March 2017 (former Managing Director since February 2010)
+Glen Lewis Non-executive Director, since March 2017 (Managing Director from February 2010 to March 2017)

 Experience and expertise:

 Glen is a qualified Coal Mine Manager and has worked in the coal industry since 1980.
 Before joining NuCoal, he held the position of General Manager Underground Operations with Xstrata Coal NSW with overall responsibility for 6 operating mines and several projects under construction.